guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 Press `ENTER` to accept the default values and continue.

-The operation will first resolve any resources required by the model by downloading them.
-It will then run a TensorFlow script to train the `mnist-softmax` model.
+The operation first resolves any resources required by the model by downloading them.
+It then runs a TensorFlow script to train the `mnist-softmax` model.

 As the model trains, let's note a few things:

 - The model requires the MNIST dataset, which is automatically downloaded and saved by Guild as a [](term:resource).
-This resource will remain available for future training operations.
+This resource remains available for future training operations.

 - Guild starts and supervises a TensorFlow script, which is provided by the `mnist` package.
 Scripts are standard Python applications